 As you may already know, IFS begins right before the start of the fall semester, and is a great way to get a jump-start on your Fall classes.
-Your IFS course begins on July 31 and ends on Tuesday, August 16th - just before the start of Welcome Week activities.
+The IFS program begins on July 31 and ends on Tuesday, August 16th - just before the start of Welcome Week activities.
 IFS is a great way to maximize all 18 credit hours without taking a heavy courseload throughout the entire fall semester.
 Each IFS student enrolls in one of our specially designed courses that cover topics such as graphic novels, sports and violence, popular culture, biology, philosophy, or civil rights.
 IFS courses are taught by some of IU's leading faculty members, so you'll learn from the best professors in small classrooms, with enrollment limited to just 20 students.

 Here's how it works:

 - Most of your IFS coursework occurs in a unique intensive format over the next 16 days

 - On August 12th you move into your regular fall housing